laravel/docs/notifications.md

 <a name="formatting-broadcast-notifications"></a>
 ### Formatting Broadcast Notifications

 The `broadcast` channel broadcasts notifications using Laravel's [event broadcasting](/docs/{{version}}/broadcasting) services, allowing your JavaScript client to catch notifications in realtime.
 If a notification supports broadcasting, you should define a `toBroadcast` method on the notification class.
 This method will receive a `$notifiable` entity and should return a `BroadcastMessage` instance.
-The data will be encoded as JSON and broadcast to your JavaScript client.
+The returned data will be encoded as JSON and broadcast to your JavaScript client.
 Let's take a look at an example `toBroadcast` method:

     use Illuminate\Notifications\Messages\BroadcastMessage;